 For individuals holding digital assets, it is necessary to take a few steps to prevent their heirs from losing the holdings and unable to access them.
 Here is a step-by-step guide that can be used:

 - Since cryptocurrencies are practically untraceable, you must first declare the asset by listing it in your will.
-Otherwise, the holding will be considered as a remainder and will not benefit your heirs as they will not be able to find out where it lies.
+Otherwise, the holding will be considered as a reminder and will not benefit your heirs as they will not be able to find out where it lies.
 Thus, cryptocurrency can remain dormant if you fail to declare it in you will.

 - Merely stating what cryptocurrency you own in your will is not enough.
 You must also make sure to mention all the required information that will help the heirs access the digital asset.
 All the crypto keys, accounts, and security codes need to be shared to make the currency accessible.
-You can also do this by maintaining a safe where all the crucial information is stored prevent it from being accessed by the public.
+You can also do this by maintaining a safe where all the crucial information is stored to prevent it from being accessed by the public.
 Make sure to mention only the necessary details in the will.

 - You must also provide clear instructions about how you want your digital assets to be distributed amongst the heirs.
 You do not want a legal battle to begin after your demise in an attempt to come up with a just and equitable distribution.
 Lawyers with the right knowledge about estate planning involving digital assets can help you in this regard.